ethfinex/efx-trustless-vol/README.md

 TODO:

-  - store results in mongodb in order to don't lose on every boot

-  - automatically fetch volume for the last X days if not yet on the database?

-  - allow detailed queries on mongodb
+  - allow other queries on mongodb
+    * ATH for total volume
+    * ATH for symbol volume
+    * Ask for full date-range ?

   - keep track of all time high volume

 ## Developing

-1. run mongodb locally
+1. run `mongod` locally on port `27017`

 2. `npm run develop`